HKBUproject/historical-uyghur-chinese-corpus/README.md

 The texts in the QA, QB, RA and RB sub-collections use traditional Chinese characters, while the texts in the PA and PC sub-collections use simplified Chinese characters.

 <b>Project Team and Funding: </b>
-The Corpus is the result of a pilot project entitled “History and Politics of Translation: Chinese Public Documents in Inner Asia – Uyghur-Language Module" (2019-2021), which was generously funded by Hong Kong Baptist University.
-The PI was Jessica Yeung; the Co-Is were Mark Shuttleworth and Jean-Pierre Cabestan'; project design and coordination were by Robert Barnett.
+The Corpus is the result of a pilot project entitled “History and Politics of Translation: Chinese Public Documents in Inner Asia – Uyghur-Language Module" (2019-2021), which was generously funded by Hong Kong Baptist University through a Hong Kong Baptist University Research Committee Initiation Grant (Faculty Niche Research Areas (IG-FNRA) 2018/19-ARTS-03).
+The Project PI was Jessica Yeung; the Co-Is were Mark Shuttleworth and Jean-Pierre Cabestan; project design and coordination were by Robert Barnett.
+Project team members were Merhaba Eli, Christian Faggionato, Ahmet Hojam,Sezen Özkan, Rune Steenberg.
+Additional team members included Jenny Li, Phoebe Shing,and Aynur Muhammed.
+Project Consultants included Nathan Hill and David Brophy.

 <b>Citation:</b>
 You may cite this work as: